jakub-c/exercises-how-to-design-programs/README.md

 ### TODO

+- [ ] add notes about natural, structural and generative recursion
+- [ ] add notes about accumulators
 - [ ] complete the missing exercises from [Intermezzo 4: The Nature of Numbers](https://htdp.org/2018-01-06/Book/i4-5.html)
 - [ ] edit, commit and push exercises from chapters 02 and 03
 - [ ] finish 449, write a helper function